Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Certain factors may determine whether more intensive treatment is required.
 For example, the presence of B symptoms and "bulky" (large mass) tumors usually indicates a more aggressive treatment approach.

-Hodgkin disease is staged (I through IV) depending on how far the cancer has spread.
+HD is staged (I through IV) depending on how far the cancer has spread.
 Staging is the primary method for determining both treatment options and prognosis.

 Stage I: Disease is limited to a single node region or has involved one neighboring area or a single nearby organ.